natebrennand/cpp_collections/TUTORIAL.md

 ## 3. Non-Member Functions for Collections

-Although the Collection constructor provides a simple way to instiate a Collection.
+Although the Collection constructor provides a simple way to instantiate a Collection.
 Often times, it can be easier to use non-member functions to return collections.
 This can be another method of creating collections - particularly with certain constraints.